Runa-Chin/runaOS-Loopy/README.md

 - Added Features : Google Chrome, VC Redist, Old Paint, Win32 Calc, and more fonts
 - Removed Features : Edge, Internet Explorer, Defender, Several UWP apps, OneDrive, and more
 - Status : Stable release and ready to use to any PC (Minimum 2010 year productions for CPU and supports x64)

+# Note for editions

+Now, runaOS has 2 editions for releases.
+We called Bloom and Stable.
+Bloom is meaning of beta verisons where we taking beta revision and unstable modifications of runaOS Loopy.
+Meanwhile, Stable is fixed release versions where we build for stable releases.
+So, you can use runaOS Loopy between Bloom and Stable.